balancer/balpy/.github/ISSUE_TEMPLATE/pool-request.md

 Stableswap example: wstETH,rETH,ETH
 WeightedPool example: wstETH(40%), BAL(40%), bb-a-usd(20%)

-### If stableswap, what should the A-factor be set to
+### If stableswap, what should the A-factor be set to (not needed for weighted pool)
-1-10000 (10-50 is usually good unless it's REALLY stable)

 ### What should the fees be set too
-0.001 to 10 %

 ### Are any of your tokens interest baring?
-Yes/No

 ### How do you get the price per share of the interest baring token(s) (For Example: 1 wstETH in ETH)
 Link to contract on block scanner and mention read function.
 Or if you have already deployed [RateProviders](https://docs.balancer.fi/reference/contracts/rate-providers.html) let us know the address per token.